 Where can I find label/packaging requirements?

 The North Carolina Egg Law delineates requirements for egg container labeling.
-The following interpretation of the labeling section of the Egg Law is an excerpt from the NC Cooperative Extension publication, Explaining the North Carolina Egg Law for Producers with Small Flocks, AG-802 (Anderson 2015):
+The following interpretation of the labeling section of the Egg Law is an excerpt from the NC State publication, Explaining the North Carolina Egg Law for Producers with Small Flocks, AG-802 (Anderson 2015):

 Container labels must include the following information: